markgoodyear/markgoodyear.github.io/_posts/2015-06-12-introducing-the-vr-unit-to-create-simple-vertical-rhythm-using-postcss.md

 ---

 <p class="lead">With Sass, I use a function to create simple vertical rhyhtm—generated from the base line-height—without the complexity of maintaining a baseline grid.
-With Post CSS, we can take this further and create a new unit.</p>
+With PostCSS, we can take this further and create a new unit.</p>

 ## Function-able Sass
 The Sass (SCSS) function I use is very simple.
 It essentially returns a multiple of the base line-height to help create vertical rhythm.
 The function looks a little like this: